 Seed Saving Basics

 - Know which plants self-pollinate and which cross-pollinate.
 Seeds from plants that can be easily cross-pollinated by insects or wind may give unexpected results.
-Learning the scientific family names of your plants may aid in your research.

 Selecting seeds to save